Burn Services and Resources at UPMC Mercy

-The Burn Center at UPMC Mercy provides comprehensive treatment for all phases of burn injury care, including burn shock, wound care, and surgery, and rehabilitation and reconstruction.
+The Burn Center at UPMC Mercy provides comprehensive support for patients at every phase of their burn injury, including emergency care, treatment for burn shock, and surgical repair to longer-term rehabilitation and reconstruction.
+Our services include:

-- Medical and surgical treatment, state-of-the-art burn surgery, burn reconstructive surgery
+- Medical and surgical treatments that include the latest techniques in burn surgery and burn reconstructive surgery.

-- Treatment of smaller burns (grease, scalding, sun)
+- Treatment of smaller burns (grease, scald, sun)

 - Treatment of infected burns